-EMSP 1355 TRAUMA MANAGEMENT (2,2,0) CREDIT 3 Prerequisite: Admission into the EMSP Program Corequisites: EMSP 1356 & 1438
+TRAUMA MANAGEMENT (2,2,0) CREDIT 3

 Knowledge and skills in the assessment and management of patients with traumatic injuries.
 Upon completion of this course, the student will be able to integrate the pathophysiological principles and assessment findings to formulate a field impression; implement the treatment plan for the trauma patient; and integrate multiple determinates of trauma conditions into clinical care.